Instrumental convergence: Similar sub-goals

-Bostrom emphasized that he does not believe the paperclip maximizer scenario per se will occur; rather, he intends to illustrate the dangers of creating superintelligent machines without knowing how to program them to eliminate existential risk to human beings' safety.
+Bostrom emphasized that he does not believe the paperclip maximizer scenario, as such, will necessarily occur; rather, his intent is to illustrate the dangers of creating superintelligent machines without knowing how to program them to eliminate existential risk to human beings' safety.
 The paperclip maximizer example illustrates the broad problem of managing powerful systems that lack human values.

-The thought experiment has been used as a symbol of AI in pop culture.
+These thought experiments, particularly the paperclip maximizer, have been used as a symbol of AI in pop culture.
+The concept is further represented by the video game Universal Paperclips, where the player takes the role of an AI; an AI programmed to turn all matter in the universe into paperclips.

 Author Ted Chiang pointed out that the popularity of such concerns among Silicon Valley technologists could be a reflection of their familiarity with the tendency of corporations to ignore negative externalities.

 Delusion and survival

 The "delusion box" thought experiment argues that certain reinforcement learning agents prefer to distort their input channels to appear to receive a high reward.
 For example, a "wireheaded" agent abandons any attempt to optimize the objective in the external world the reward signal was intended to encourage.

-The thought experiment involves AIXI, a theoretical (Note: AIXI is an uncomputable ideal agent that cannot be fully realized in the real world.) and indestructible AI that, by definition, will always find and execute the ideal strategy that maximizes its given explicit mathematical objective function.
+The thought experiment involves AIXI, a theoretical (Note: AIXI is an uncomputable ideal agent that cannot be fully realized in the real world.)
+AI that, by definition, will always find and execute the ideal strategy that maximizes its given explicit mathematical objective function.
 (Note: Technically, in the presence of uncertainty, AIXI attempts to maximize its "expected utility", the expected value of its objective function.)
 A reinforcement-learning (Note: A standard reinforcement learning agent is an agent that attempts to maximize the expected value of a future time-discounted integral of its reward function.) version of AIXI, if it is equipped with a delusion box (Note: The role of the delusion box is to simulate an environment where an agent gains an opportunity to wirehead itself.
 A delusion box is defined here as an agent-modifiable "delusion function" mapping from the "unmodified" environmental feed to a "perceived" environmental feed; the function begins as the identity function, but as an action, the agent can alter the delusion function in any way the agent desires.) that allows it to "wirehead" its inputs, will eventually wirehead itself to guarantee itself the maximum-possible reward and will lose any further desire to continue to engage with the external world.

-As a variant thought experiment, if the wireheaded AI is destructible, the AI will engage with the external world for the sole purpose of ensuring its survival.
+As a variant thought experiment, if the wireheaded AI can be destroyed, the AI will engage with the external world for the sole purpose of ensuring its survival.
 Due to its wire heading, it will be indifferent to any consequences or facts about the external world except those relevant to maximizing its probability of survival.

 In one sense, AIXI has maximal intelligence across all possible reward functions as measured by its ability to accomplish its goals.
 AIXI is uninterested in taking into account the human programmer's intentions.
-Despite being superintelligent, the model simultaneously appears to be stupid and lacking in common sense, which is considered by some to be paradoxical.
+Despite its intelligence, the model appears insipid and lacking in common sense, which may seem paradoxical.